Explore other offices & services

 Health Insurance

 Most people in the U.S. depend on health insurance to help pay for their medical expenses.
-As an international student, you'll need to purchase a plan.
-Learn more about insurance.
+As an international student, you will be provided health insurance by our college at little or no cost to you.

 Mental Health Care